 CBD oil for dogs can support and promote long-term health in your canine.
 Dogs have an endocannabinoid system (ECS) that is made up of receptors that interact with cannabinoids.

 These cannabis plant compounds become neurotransmitters that bind to cannabinoid receptors throughout your dog's body.
 These cannabinoids can activate certain receptors which play a role in maintaining physical and mental wellbeing.
 From arthritis to seizures – CBD oil is an all-around holistic option.

 As scientific research supporting pet CBD use rises, so does the number of pet owners adding this supplement to their dog’s daily routine.
 Please, keep reading if you want to learn what you need to know about giving your dog CBD oil.

-CBD is short for "cannabidiol," a naturally occurring compound found in the flowers of the cannabis plant.
-This compound, and others like it, are called phytocannabinoids, or cannabinoids for short.
+CBD or cannabidiol is a naturally occurring compound found in the flowers of the cannabis plant.

-The cannabis plant (specifically to the Cannabis Sativa L. species) comes in two varieties: marijuana and hemp.
-CBD can be extracted from both of these varieties.
-Only CBD extracted from the hemp variety is safe for your pet.
+The cannabis plant (specifically the Cannabis Sativa L. species) comes in two varieties: marijuana and hemp.
+Both plants are rich in cannabinoids, but the exact cannabinoid profile is different.